DeadKennedyx/osintgram/README.md

 9. High Quality video download

 #### Usage
+You can only use this on people you follow or people that have public profiles, which shouldn't be hard to get someone to accept your follow request.
 Python >= 3.9
 1. ```pip3 install -r requirements.txt```
 2. Add your credentials to credentials.yaml